These are some of the categories a lender will assess when considering your personal loan application.

 Before starting your application, research and compare individual lenders’ requirements so you can find the best fit for you and your current finances.

 Once you’ve chosen a lender, the next step is filling out the application.
 You can usually complete the application online or in person.
-Make sure you’ve filled it out completely and accurately.
-Ensure you have all the necessary documentation ready.
+Make sure you’ve filled it out completely and accurately, and ensure you have all the necessary documentation ready.

 Once you submit your application, you’ll typically hear back from the lender relatively quickly and, if approved, receive your funds soon after that.
 Citi customers with a Citi deposit account can receive their funds via direct deposit the same day.
-Applicants with non-Citi accounts can receive funds within two business days.
+Applicants with non-Citi accounts can receive funds within two business days.1 Or you can select to receive a check by mail in approximately 5 business days.

 Improving your chances of being approved for a personal loan